Clinical Rehabilitation Counseling

 The Master of Education in Counselor Education with a specialization in Clinical Rehabilitation Counseling is an interdisciplinary field of study specifically designed to train professional clinical rehabilitation counselors to work for and with persons with disabilities in both the public and private sectors.
 The program offers a dual accreditation in Clinical Mental Health and Clinical Rehabilitation Counseling.
 It prepares individuals for professional leadership, administration, direct service, private practice and forensic practice.

 The clinical rehabilitation counseling program at Florida Atlantic University regularly informs the public of its performance, including enrollment, graduation, accreditation status, and student achievement scores (the number passing the CRC exam) through semester newsletters, reports to academic officials and a web group formed for FAU alumni.
-Over the past 5 years (2012-2017), there have been 26 graduates.
-On average, students complete the clinical rehabilitation counseling program and the classes needed to be eligible for licensure in the state of Florida in 8 semesters or about 2 ½ years.
+In recent years (2012-2017), there have been 26 graduates.
+On average, students complete the clinical rehabilitation counseling program and the classes needed to be eligible for licensure in the state of Florida in 8 semesters or about 2 ½ - 3 years.
 Many students receive free tuition through work for the state or federal rehabilitation programs, and many scholarships are available and can be found by asking the department coordinator.

 Preparing for Your New Career